Improving a Marriage Instead of Getting a Divorce

 She recommends that people compliment and thank their spouses for everything they do do right, for instance when they mend something, or when they say something wise or clever, or make a good decision, or dress well, or offer to help with something.
 She says encouragement can make a big difference.

-She advises that when someone's spouse does little things imperfectly, the other one should ask themselves whether the issue is more important to them than the relationship, or whether it really matters, before criticizing.
+She advises that when someone's spouse does little things imperfectly, the other one asks themselves whether the issue is more important to them than the relationship, or whether it really matters, before criticizing.

 She says the more respect people show their spouse, the more confident their spouse will grow in their abilities, and the more self-worth they'll have, so the more things they'll do that warrant respect.